cockroachdb/docs/src/current/v22.1/changefeeds-on-tables-with-column-families.md

 ## Create a Core changefeed on a table with column families

-{% include_cached new-in.html version="v22.1" %} In this example, you'll set up Core changefeeds on two tables that have [column families](column-families.html).
+{% include new-in.md version="v22.1" %} In this example, you'll set up Core changefeeds on two tables that have [column families](column-families.html).
 You'll use a single-node cluster with the Core changefeed sending changes to the client.

 1. Use the [`cockroach start-single-node`](cockroach-start-single-node.html) command to start a single-node cluster: